eduP2P/common/test_suite/README.md

 Note that in this test suite, the NAT’s IP pooling behaviour is not considered, as the routers in the simulated network setup only have one IP address.
+Therefore, the only difference between mappings is their ports.

-The test suite implements these three behaviours by using the nftables framework [\[2\]](#ref-man_nft) in the routers’ namespaces.
+The test suite implements the above three behaviours by using the nftables framework [\[3\]](#ref-man_nft) in the routers’ namespaces.
 For each of the three mapping behaviours, separate rules have to be applied in the `nat` table’s `postrouting` chain:

 1.  **EIM:** A rule is applied to all packets going to the public network with a source address from the private network.
 The target